 The swami gimmick has been divided into 3 sections, the Tricks, Types, and Techniques.

-Although things like these gimmicks have evolved since the publication of this book, the concept behind them remains the same, and you can get the idea of all the gimmicks if you understand Tony’s explanation.
+Although things like these gimmicks have evolved since the publication of this book, the concept behind them remains the same and provides a great foundation for mentalism.

 2. Pencil, Lip, Touch, Sound and Reading Muscles